WGoldsworthy/scharrhud_identification/README.md

 python3 format_medline_files.py -p Scharrhud_Data/medline/ -t Scharrhud_Data/TestData/
 ```

 Now that all the data is available, the system should be ready to run.
+The main script for a normal text mining run is the scarrhud_identification.py

 ### Prerequisites